Amirosimani/Machine_Learning_Pratt/README.md

 ---
 ## Revisions to the Syllabus

-All changes will be communicated in class and the updated syllabus will be uploaded on LMS.
-This version is current as of August 26, 2019 September 11, 2019.
+All changes will be communicated in class and the updated syllabus will be uploaded on Canvas.
+This version is current as of August 14, 2020.